EmuDeck/emudeck.github.io/docs/blog/posts/emulationstation-de-update.md

 For a quick way to rename this folder, open the EmuDeck application, visit the Manage Emulators page, click EmulationStation-DE, click EmulationStation-DE, and click Reset Configuration.

+If you have a lot of custom settings already enabled, simply rename the `.emulationstation` folder to `ES-DE`.
+You can find this folder in `$HOME/.emulationstation` (`/home/deck/.emulationstation` on a Steam Deck).

+In order to see the `.emulationstation` folder, in Dolphin (file manager), click the hamburger menu in the top right, click `Show Hidden Files`.

 **On Windows**

 For a quick way to rename this folder, open the EmuDeck application and the changes will be automatically applied.